The Thing (1982 film): Other media

 A novelization of the film was published by Alan Dean Foster in 1982.
 It is based on an earlier draft of the script and features some differences from the finished film.
-A scene in which MacReady, Bennings, and Childs chase infected dogs out into the snow is included, and Nauls's disappearance is explained: Cornered by the Blair-Thing, he chooses suicide over assimilation.
+A scene in which MacReady, Bennings, and Childs chase infected dogs out into the snow is included, and Nauls' disappearance is explained: Cornered by the Blair-Thing, he chooses suicide over assimilation.

 In 2000, McFarlane Toys released two "Movie Maniacs" figures: the Blair-Thing and the Norris-Thing, including its spider-legged, disembodied head.
 SOTA Toys released a set featuring a MacReady figure and the Dog-Thing based on the film's kennel scene, as well as a bust of the Norris-Thing's spider-head.
 In 2017, Mondo and the Project Raygun division of USAopoly released The Thing: Infection at Outpost 31, a board game.
 Players take on the role of characters from the film or the Thing, each aiming to defeat the other through subterfuge and sabotage.
+The Thing: The Boardgame was released by Pendragon Game Studio in 2024.

+A pinball table based on The Thing is featured in Pinball M (2023), including R. J. MacReady and various other elements from the film.
+Characters from, and an area based on The Thing appear in the 2024 video game Funko Fusion.